jschuhmann47/youtubeToWav/README.md

 `python main.py`
 and the program will start.
 <br>
 You'll be asked to insert a Youtube link.
 Paste it and press enter.
-The program will download and convert the video to .m4a and then to .wav.
-The .wav will be in the same folder
+The program will download and convert the video to `.m4a` and then to `.wav`.
+The `.wav` will be in the same folder